-Quarterly earnings per share of \$0.26 were also up, climbing from \$0.23 in Q1 2022 and \$0.22 in Q4 2022.
-The improvement in profitability reflects the success of our strategies for strengthening and diversifying our mortgage portfolio and reducing our provisions for mortgage losses.
-It also reflects the strength in our core real estate markets.
+Second quarter earnings per share grew to \$0.26, from \$0.24 in the same period in 2022, while first half earnings per share increased to \$0.52 from \$0.47.
+The year-over-year improvements reflect the success of our strategies for strengthening and diversifying our mortgage portfolio and reducing our provisions for mortgage losses.
+They also reflect the strength in our core real estate markets.
 Going forward, we believe we are well positioned to continue to improve our financial performance as we grow our mortgage portfolio, raise interest rates and generate additional revenues, while holding potential mortgage losses steady.

-One very important aspect of our publicly traded Class A Non-Voting Shares is the dividend priority over the Class B Non-Voting Shares that they are afforded.
+One important aspect of our publicly traded Class A Non-Voting Shares is the dividend priority over the Class B Non-Voting Shares that they are afforded.
 Our share terms call for annual dividends of \$0.80 per Class A Non-Voting Share per year, or approximately \$0.20 per quarter, prior to any other dividends being paid.
-This means that all of the earnings attributable to the capital that Class B shareholders have invested in the company goes firstly to satisfy the Class A dividend.
-Earnings in the current quarter were \$0.26 per share overall, but work out to \$0.37 per Class A Non-Voting Share.
+This means that all of the earnings attributable to the capital that Class B shareholders have invested in the company go firstly to satisfy the Class A dividend.
+Earnings in the current quarter were \$0.26 per share overall, equating to \$0.37 per Class A Non-Voting Share.
 These earnings exceeded the amount required to satisfy the dividend committed to the Class A Non-Voting shareholders by 1.8 times.
 Class B shareholders bear a much greater proportion of the risk of income fluctuations than do Class A shareholders, which makes our \$.80 Class A annual distribution compare extremely favourably to other similar investments on a risk-adjusted basis.